 Host your information in a shared space where your team can check it out in their own time.
 If you need feedback or you want to provide a channel for questions, concerns, or clarifications, try using your team communication tool.

 Again, this is where the RingCentral app really shines.
 Not only can you message your team, you can share files with them directly in the conversation too.
-(And you’ll notice on the right sidebar that you can click Files to instantly see past files that have been shared in that chat.)

 4 tips to make any team meeting better